jeremygaither/jeremygaither.github.io/JeremyGaitherResume.md

 * Assisted CTO and management team with architecture and design for next generation streaming analytics platform, migrating platform to RESTful API and microservice architecture
 * Developed and deployed multiple custom DevOps tools using JavaScript NodeJS AWS APIs and Bash with the AWS CLI tools
 * Automated builds and deployment with Jenkins, Gulp, Maven, Bash scripts, Chef
+* Designed, developed, and did code reviews for Spring MVC Java API back-end and Angular front-end with HTML5, CSS3, Bootstrap, and jQuery
 * Utilized multiple AWS technologies to provision and deploy HIPAA-compliant infrastructure and server instances: Elastic Compute (EC2), Elastic Load Balancer (ELB), Virtual Private Cloud (VPC), S3, Relational Data Service (RDS), Redshift, OpsWorks, Identity and Account Management (IAM) policies, CloudFormation, CloudWatch, and other AWS tools/technologies
 * Developed secure HIPAA-compliant mobile video conference apps for iOS using Objective-C, and Android using Java, with a NodeJS ExpressJS API utilizing the TokBox WebRTC platform with their RESTful API and OpenTok SDK